openxpki/openxpki-docker/README.md

 $ docker-compose  up
 ```

-If you dont provide a TLS certificate for the webserver yourself (see below), the init script creates a self-signed one and exposes the webserver UI on port 8443 (`https://localhost:8443/openxpki/`).
+If you don't provide a TLS certificate for the webserver yourself (see below), the init script creates a self-signed one and exposes the webserver UI on port 8443 (`https://localhost:8443/openxpki/`).
 The SCEP and RPC interface is available via plain HTTP on port 8080 (`http://localhost:8080`).

-The system is started with the configuration found in the openxpki-config path, without tokens installed!
-Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates.
+The system is started with the configuration found in the openxpki-config path, **but without any tokens installed**!
+Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates (*there is also a helper script for importing the keys, see below*).

+If you want to setup a two-tier hierarchy we recommend using the our command line ca tool `clca` (https://github.com/openxpki/clca).

 ## Prebuilt images